-Hannah Marie, a May 2021 graduate of Alcorn State University, explained her motivation for writing this poem.
+Hannah Marie, a senior at Alcorn State University, explained her motivation for writing this poem.
 "Most times, our trials and tribulations are like rainy days.
 Our hair gets ruined.
 Our clothes become drenched, and we're put in a very uncomfortable situation.
 However, that same rain is essential for a plant’s growth, so if we choose to see the rainy seasons in our lives as opportunities for God to grow us, we are able to find peace in our discomfort."

 My grandmother’s joints are telling me there is rain coming.

 I smelled its sweet presence in the air.

 My poncho is still hanging in my closet.